MauricePasternak/pathlib-js/docs/Filepath_String_Manipulation.md

 - Parameters:

-  - `useSystemPathDelimiter` -- `boolean` -- Whether to have the output string respect system-specific filepath component delimiters (i.e. on Windows "\" separate file components instead of "/".).
+  - `useSystemPathDelimiter` -- `boolean` -- Whether to have the output string respect system-specific filepath component delimiters (i.e. on Windows "\\" separates file components instead of "/".).
 Defaults to `false`.

 - Returns: